Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Maret 2025 08.59.32 UTC
+- WIB: Senin, 17 Maret 2025 10.03.27 UTC
-- WITA: Senin, 17 Maret 2025 09.59.32 UTC
+- WITA: Senin, 17 Maret 2025 11.03.27 UTC
-- WIT: Senin, 17 Maret 2025 10.59.32 UTC
+- WIT: Senin, 17 Maret 2025 12.03.27 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

 Kategori: friendship